cython/cython/docs/src/userguide/external_C_code.rst

     cdef void my_gil_free_func(int spam) nogil:
         ...

-If you are implementing such a function in Cython, it cannot have any Python arguments, Python local variables, or Python return type, and cannot manipulate Python objects in any way or call any function that does so without acquiring the GIL first.
-Some of these restrictions are currently checked by Cython, but not all.
-It is possible that more stringent checking will be performed in the future.
+When you implement such a function in Cython, it cannot have any Python arguments or Python object return type.
+Furthermore, any operation that involves Python objects (including calling Python functions) must explicitly acquire the GIL first, e.g. by using a ``with gil`` block or by calling a function that has been defined ``with gil``.
+These restrictions are checked by Cython and you will get a compile error if it finds any Python interaction inside of a ``nogil`` code section.

 ..
-NOTE:: This declaration declares that it is safe to call the function without the GIL,
+NOTE:: The ``nogil`` function annotation declares that it is safe
-          it does not in itself release the GIL.
+          to call the function without the GIL.
+It is perfectly allowed to execute it while holding the GIL.
+The function does not in itself release the GIL if it is held by the caller.

 Declaring a function ``with gil`` (i.e. as acquiring the GIL on entry) also implicitly makes its signature :keyword:`nogil`.